joshnuss/svelte-reactive-timer/README.md

-// the status of the timer "running", "paused" or "stopped" timer.status timer.isRunning // true when status is running timer.isStopped // true when status is stopped timer.isPaused // true when status is paused
+// the status of the timer "running", "paused" or "stopped" timer.status

-// the current time
+// true when status is running timer.isRunning

+// true when status is stopped timer.isStopped

+// true when status is paused
+timer.isPaused

-// can be used as a clock
+// the last updated time, can be used as a clock timer.time
-timer.time
 ```